Winterthur Museum, Garden and Library: Museum

-The museum contains 175 period-room displays and approximately ninety thousand objects.
+The museum contains 175 period-room displays and approximately 90,000 objects.
 Most rooms are open to the public on small, guided tours.
 The collection spans more than two centuries of American decorative arts, notably from 1640 to 1860, and contains some of the most important pieces of American furniture and fine art.

-In 2002, the National Gallery of Art hosted a guest exhibition of three hundred objects curated by Winterthur staff.
-Antiques Roadshow filmed the first three episodes of its twenty-fourth season at Winterthur in 2019.
+In 2002, the National Gallery of Art hosted a guest exhibition of 300 objects curated by Winterthur staff.
+Antiques Roadshow filmed the first three episodes of its 24th season at Winterthur in 2019.

 Library

 Established in 1952, the Winterthur Library holds more than 87,000 rare books and over 800,000 manuscripts and images.
 The Winterthur Library is free and open to the public by appointment.
-Holdings include periodicals, rare books, trade catalogs, manuscripts, ephemera, photographs, slides, paper art, the archives of the Winterthur estate and museum, and other resources that support the needs of researchers in American history, decorative arts, architecture, horticulture, and other subjects.
-The Joseph Downs Collection of Manuscripts and Printed Ephemera was established in 1955, and the Waldron Phoenix Belknap Jr. Research LIbrary of American Painting was established around 1956.
-The Winterthur Archives, which includes many of the du Pont family's personal papers, Winterthur estate records, and H. F. du Pont's history of collecting, was formed in 1969 after H. F.'s death.
+Holdings include rare books, periodicals, trade catalogs, manuscripts, ephemera, photographs, slides, paper art, the archives of the Winterthur estate and museum, and other resources that support the needs of researchers in American history, decorative arts, architecture, horticulture, and other subjects.
+The Joseph Downs Collection of Manuscripts and Printed Ephemera was established in 1955, and the Waldron Phoenix Belknap Jr. Research Library of American Painting was formed circa 1956.
+The Winterthur Archives, which includes many of the du Pont family's personal papers, Winterthur estate records, and H. F.'s history of collecting, was formed in 1969 after H. F.'s death.

-The library's origins go back to Pierre Samuel du Pont, the family patriarch, who collected eight thousand books before his death in 1817.
-Subsequent generations of the family continued to grow the collection, with Henry Francis du Pont avidly acquiring rare books for display, particularly 17th-century and 18th-century books with old binding.
+The library's origins go back to Pierre Samuel du Pont, the family patriarch, who collected 8,000 books before his death in 1817.
+Ensuing generations of the family continued to grow the collection, with Henry Francis du Pont avidly acquiring rare books for display, particularly 17th-century and 18th-century books with old binding.
 By the 1940s, H. F. was building a scholarly research collection as part of his plan to transform Winterthur into a museum and teaching institution.
-Frank Sommer, the first library director, and museum curator Charles F. Montgomery intensified collection development ahead of the 1952 launch of Winterthur's first graduate program.
+Frank Sommer, the first library director, and museum curator Charles F. Montgomery intensified collection development ahead of the 1952 launch of Winterthur's first graduate program, in partnership with the University of Delaware.
 In 1969, the library moved from the main museum to the Crowninshield Research Building, which also houses extensive conservation, research, and education facilities.